leewtai/leewtai.github.io/courses/stat_computing/README.md

 [Exercises TBW]()

+#### Joining a data frame with itself
+Some people like to talk about a data frame joining with itself to be a special case, it isn't.

+This is common when you want to calculate the number of friends who are within 2 degrees of separation away given a data frame that records the friendships, i.e. each row corresponds to a friendship (measured by Facebook status) and the 2 columns corresponding to 2 user IDs.

 #### Most flexible data type - list()
 Back to the case where the data do not follow a rectangular format, data is often stored in a hierarchical format.
 In R, the most common format to